fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Service/v1.6.1/Add-AzureDisk.md

 ```

 ## DESCRIPTION
-The **Add-AzureDisk** cmdlet adds a disk to the azure_2 disk repository in the current subscription.
+The **Add-AzureDisk** cmdlet adds a disk to the Azure disk repository in the current subscription.
 This cmdlet can add a system disk or a data disk.
 To add a system disk, specify an operating system type by using the *OS* parameter.